dVeon-loch/ReinforcementLearning_Arm/README.md

 Important parameters such as the acceptable goal radius, max sim time per episode and others must be set in arm_env.py, and can be found at the top of the ArmEnvironment __init__ function.

+## Installation

+[Install ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).
+The system has been tested on a virtualbox VM running Ubuntu 20.04 but the performance of such a setup is limited, dual-booting is recommended.
+As the project went through a number of iterations the conda environment.yml file may contain some unneeded packages.
+However, to be safe it is recommended to install the environment file as follows:

+conda env create -f environment.yml

+conda activate RL_arm_noetic

+Verify that env has been created:

+conda env list

+Build ROS package:

+catkin make

+This env also contains the necessary dependencies to run ROS commands.
+Thus, all ROS commands should be run in a terminal that has the conda env active.
+Additionally, To activate the ROS core (recommended to do it seperately):

+roscore launch

+In a new terminal launch the simulation: